secworks/gimli/README.md

 # gimli

-Hardware implememtation of the Gimli cryptographic primitive
+Hardware implememtation of the Gimli cryptographic permutation rimitive.

 ## Status